 The Cotswolds in August

-August is still peak season in the Cotswolds when the towns and villages are at their busiest.
-The temperatures are similar to July, with average high temperatures lying around 21ºC (70ºF) and lows around 12ºC (54ºF), but there can be some thundery downpours.
+August is still peak season in the Cotswolds, when the region’s towns and villages are at their busiest.
+The temperatures are similar to July, with average high temperatures lying around 21ºC (70ºF) and lows around 12ºC (54ºF), but there can be occasional thundery downpours.

 Summer is a good time for glamping in the Cotswolds.
 There are glamping sites all over the region, with shepherds’ huts, yurts, camping pods and cabins so you don’t have to rough it.